 The health and safety of Penn State employees and the community are our priority.
-Many IEE employees who are able to telecommute are doing so until at least May 31.
-If support is needed, contact our staff directly via phone, email, Microsoft Teams, or email us at email@example.com.
+Many IEE employees who are able to telecommute are doing so until further notice.
+If support is needed, contact our staff directly via phone, email, Microsoft Teams, or email us at firstname.lastname@example.org.

 Health and Safety